-Verizon reportedly planning to offer Galaxy S3, 5-inch HTC device with Scribe penAlex Wagner - Deputy Managing Editor, News Desk
+Verizon reportedly planning to offer Galaxy S3, 5-inch HTC device with Scribe penAlex Wagner - Editorial Director of News and Content

 Heads up, Verizon customers.
 A new report has surfaced claiming to have details on a handful of new smartphones that'll be hitting Verizon's shelves through summer and fall 2012, and if this leak is to be believed, there are some pretty big devices in the Big Red pipeline.
 According to BGR, the Samsung Galaxy S3 will indeed be hitting Verizon, which should please the folks that were upset with the carrier's decision to pass on the Galaxy S II.
 There's no mention of exactly when the GS3 may launch, but Samsung has said that the device will be introduced "closer to commercial availability of the product," so the wait for the GS3's U.S. arrival may not be terribly long.